 40 CFR Part 63, Subpart HH: National Emission Standards for Hazardous Air Pollutants from Oil and Natural Gas Production Facilities.
-This subpart applies to the owners and operators of affected units located at natural gas production facilities that are area or major sources of HAPs, as defined by §63.761, and that process, upgrade, or store natural gas prior to the point of custody transfer, or that process, upgrade, or store natural gas enters the natural gas transmission and storage source category or is delivered to a final end user.
+This subpart applies to the owners and operators of affected units located at natural gas production facilities that are area or major sources of HAPs, as defined by §63.761, and that process, upgrade, or store natural gas prior to the point of custody transfer, or that process, upgrade, or store natural gas prior to the point at which natural gas enters the natural gas transmission and storage source category or is delivered to a final end user.
 The affected units are glycol dehydration units, storage vessels and the group of ancillary equipment, and compressors intended to operate in volatile hazardous air pollutant service, which are located at natural gas processing plants.